Markbnj/venv2docker/README.md

 A working python and [virtualenv](https://virtualenv.readthedocs.org/en/latest/) installation is also required.

+Lastly the script requires tar, gzip, grep, sed, and getopt.

 ### Installation

 Either grab the latest release archive from the links at the top, or clone the repository